Exercise Motivation: Finding your Deeper Why

 Approximately 5 Minutes Reading Time

-We trainers at Common Purpose work within the fitness industry and feel confident enough that we don’t often see things from the general public’s perspective.
-But when we take a moment to step outside of our Common Purpose world and have a look around, we can’t help but feel like a large majority of the fitness industry has just got it wrong.
-With so much focus placed on how we look and not on how we feel it all seems a little shallow!
-We can’t help but think we’re being made to row instead of sail.
+When we step outside of our world and have a look around, we can’t help but feel like a large majority of the fitness industry is ultimately just letting people down.
+With so much focus placed on how we look, and not how we feel and function, it all just seems a bit shallow.

-Take A Moment and Self-Relfect… Ask Yourself the “3 Why’s”
+Take A Moment and Self-Reflect… Ask Yourself the “3 Why’s”

-With London life being so hectic nowadays it’s hard to take the time to really reflect on why we are motivated to exercise.
-It’s common to see people sign up to a new exercise plan during a temporary bout of feeling low and emotional which in turn creates motivation or inspiration for change.
-If this sounds familiar, we ask you to pause, look at your current reasons for exercise and ask yourself 3 layers of the ‘Why’ questions.
+With life being so hectic nowadays, it’s hard to take the time to really reflect on the true motivations behind the goals that we set.
+When we ask people why they exercise, for example, they often just say “because it’s good for me” or “because I should”.
+It’s also common to embark on a fitness journey from a space of negative emotion like depression, frustration or anxiety, which in turn sparks a drive for change.
+If this sounds familiar, we ask you to pause.
+Look at your current reasons for exercise and ask yourself the 3 whys.

 Why do you exercise or why are you motivated to start an exercise regime?

 - To lose weight.